bleonardb3/WatsonStudio/Lab-4/README.md

 Upon completing the lab, you will know how to:
 1. Profile the data to help determine missing values
 1. Visualize the data to gain a better understanding
-c.
-Prepare the data for modeling
+1. Prepare the data for modeling
-d.
-Run the sequence of data preparation operations on the entire data set.
+1. Run the sequence of data preparation operations on the entire data set.

 ### Step 1.
 Please click on the link below and then press the `Download` button to download the instructions to your machine